 *Allegheny Health Network has recently purchased an Ion™ endoluminal system

 MR-Linac is a breakthrough technology that simultaneously generates magnetic resonance images (MRI) and delivers radiation beams.
 The MR-linac will allow doctors to view tumor tissue more clearly and adapt the radiation dose while a patient is being treated.
-AHN will be one of the few facilities in the country testing the MR-linac when it becomes available at the new AHN Cancer Institute at Allegheny General Hospital in 2020.
+AHN will be one of six facilities in the country testing the MR-linac when it becomes available at the new AHN Cancer Institute at Allegheny General Hospital in 2021.

 Approximately 80 percent of patients with liver cancer are not eligible for surgery.
 SBRT is proven to shrink tumors in patients with inoperable liver cancer.
 It also works as a bridge to liver transplants.
 AHN Cancer Institute pioneered the use of SBRT as an option to safely treat these patients.